Understanding RAG Architecture and Its Key Components

 How Okareo Can Help

-• Classification: Okareo provides tools that evaluate the classification of user intents, ensuring that the system correctly identifies and categorizes requests.
-Learn more about Okareo's classification evals.
+Classification: Okareo provides tools that evaluate the classification of user intents, ensuring that the system correctly identifies and categorizes requests.
+Learn more about Okareo's classification evaluations.

 Retrieval

-The retrieval phase of RAG involves retrieving a list of relevant data points from an external source, and then ranking which of these are the most relevant, so that later, the most relevant data can be sent to your generative model along with the original input.
-This improves the accuracy, relevance and depth of the response from the LLM.
+The retrieval phase of RAG involves retrieving a list of relevant data points from an external source and then ranking which of these are the most relevant.
+This allows the most relevant data to later be sent to your generative model along with the original input.
+This improves the accuracy, relevance, and depth of the response from the LLM.

-In this stage, a broad set of potentially relevant data points is retrieved based on the input query.
-This is often done using fast, basic vector search across a vector database to quickly narrow down a large dataset.
+In this stage, the system retrieves a broad set of potentially relevant data points based on the input query.
+It often does this with a fast, basic vector search across a vector database to quickly narrow down a large dataset.

-• Embedding model: The RAG input is also converted to a vector embedding via your embedding model, which can then be used to query the vector database for other similar vector embeddings.
-The vector database uses a similarity search algorithm to find the closest matches, and returns a list of them.
-Large embedding models can be one of the most expensive components in a RAG system,.
-So it's worth noting that many smaller models are quite powerful and can be ‘good enough’ in terms of latency and retrieval performance.
+Embedding model: Your embedding model also converts the RAG input to a vector embedding, which can then be used to query the vector database for other similar vector embeddings.
+The vector database uses a similarity search algorithm to find the closest matches, and it returns a list of them.
+Large embedding models can be one of the most expensive components in a RAG system, so it's worth noting that many smaller models are quite powerful and can be “good enough” in terms of latency and retrieval performance.

-• Querying the vector DB: The user query is converted to a vector embedding and sent to the vector DB, which uses a similarity search algorithm to find the closest matches.
+Querying the vector DB: The system converts the user query to a vector embedding and sends to the vector DB, which uses a similarity search algorithm to find the closest matches.
 It then returns a list of the closest matches.

-After the initial set of results is gathered, a more powerful, but slower ReRanker model is applied to reorder the results based on their relevance to the query.
-ReRanker models are more computationally expensive, but usually more accurate than embedding models.
-Hence leaving them for the second stage to operate on a smaller set of narrowed results.
+After the system gathers the initial set of results, it applies a more powerful but slower reranker model to reorder the results based on their relevance to the query.
+Reranker models are more computationally expensive, but they’re usually more accurate than embedding models.
+Hence, they are saved for the second stage to operate on a smaller set of narrowed results.

 How Okareo Can Help

-• Explore Okareo's retrieval evaluation: Due to intrinsic complexity of retrieval, there is a need for performance evaluation dedicated to the retrieval phase of RAG.
+Explore Okareo's retrieval evaluation: Due to the intrinsic complexity of retrieval, the Retrieval phase of RAG requires a dedicated performance evaluation.
 If you can’t isolate and trap problems here, they cascade into downstream failures.

-• Synthetic Generation of Evaluation Data: Build evaluations for Retrieve and ReRanking stages using your data and your typical queries.
+Synthetic generation of evaluation data: Okareo can build evaluations for the Retrieve and Reranking stages using your data and your typical queries.
 These could come from production or be synthetically generated based on your seed inputs.
 You don’t want some random benchmark or dataset that will not show what relevance means for your app.

 Generation

-• Cycle Between Generation Model and Reflective Model: In many implementations, before the result is returned from the Generation Model it is reviewed for errors by Reflective Model or ‘quality model’.
-Reflective Model could be a more powerful version of (or exactly the same model as) the Generation model, taking advantage of LLMs reflective property to find errors and inconsistencies when that is the focus of the prompt.
+Cycle between generation model and reflective model: In many implementations, before the generation model returns the result, a reflective model, or “quality model,” reviews the result for errors.
+A reflective model could be a more powerful version of (or exactly the same model as) the generation model, taking advantage of an LLM's reflective property to find errors and inconsistencies when that is the focus of the prompt.

 How Okareo Can Help